hybridbrizz/Xp-Goals/README.md

 ![goals_6](https://github.com/erversteeg/Xp-Goals/assets/2341316/0c0643a8-c29a-4e4e-8090-e7d3e10a5b7b)

-Schedule goals for the various skills you are leveling on a per day or hour basis.
+Schedule goals for various skills you are leveling on a per day or hour basis.

 Bars show you how much progress you're making towards your goals until they're complete.

 Goals reset every hour, day, week, month, or year.

 Mouse-over tooltip shows the results of your most recent cycles for each skill.